Innarticles/oauth-one/README.md

 # OAuth-One

-Simple helper that helps you build the url and make request to a service using OAuth 1.0.
+Easly make Oath1 requests to other services

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'oauth-one'
+    gem 'oauth-one', require: "oauth_one/helper"

 And then execute: